ninest/NSR/src/content/articles/faq.md

 ### Going for field camp soon, what is it like?
 Anyone have any tips?
 Yes, you're in luck.
 See the Field camp section of [BMT guide](/basic-military-training#field-camp).

+### I failed my IPPT.
+Can I still pass out of BMT?
+To successfully pass out of BMT, the following are required:
+- Pass 2 out of 3 of
+  - IPPT (over 61 points)
+  - BTP
+  - Field camp

+So if you fail your IPPT but pass field camp and BTP, you'll still POP.
+Note that in BMT, you will have 3 IPPT attempts (for enhanced PES A/B).

 ### Which vocation can will I get if I am PES A/B/C/E?
 Again, no one can be completely sure.
 If you are combat-fit (PES A/B), expect a combat vocation like infantry.
 But combat-fit enlistees can also become transport operators, clerks, or storemen, so no one can be 100% sure.